mohammadham/Flutter_Advance_Splash_Screen/README.md

 # my_splash_screen

-A Simple Flutter project For Changing Flutter Splash And show after that my own Splash befor run app  .
+A simple Flutter project to modify Flutter Splash and then show my own Splash before running the app.

 ## Getting Started